MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

         ![Jupyter notebook cell with %simulate magic](~/media/install-guide-jupyter-simulate.png)

-        You should see the message printed on the screen along with the result of the operation you invoked (in this case, empty).
+        You should see the message printed on the screen along with the result of the operation you invoked (here, we see the empty tuple `()` because our operation simply returns a `Unit` type).

 ## What's next?